apache/cordova-docs/www/docs/en/2.3.0/guide/getting-started/bada/index.md

     ![](img/guide/platforms/bada/bada_set_target.png)

 - Right click on your project&apos;s folder and select Run As -&gt; bada Simulator Application.
-You need to <a href="../../../cordova/inappbrowser/inappbrowser.html">close</a> the emulator every time you update your app!
+You need to close the emulator every time you update your app!

 5B.
-Deploy to <a href="../../../cordova/device/device.html">Device</a>
+Deploy to Device
 --------------------

 - Make sure your device is properly configured